 It also doesn’t have to do with net worth.
 You want to make things easier for the ones you love.
 That could mean avoiding probate or tough medical decisions.
 No need for anything complicated, just a few necessary pieces of paperwork to ensure a difficult situation isn’t made worse.

 A young adult (or anyone) should always have a durable power of attorney and a health care proxy.
-Someone who can make health care and financial decisions if a person is incapacitated.
+Someone who can make health care and financial decisions if incapacitated.

 Once they have their first job, they need to consider beneficiaries regarding company benefits, such as a 401(k) and life insurance.
 Everyone, not just young adults, must ensure they have primary and contingent beneficiaries named on each account.

 Yes, young adults should have a will, even if they don’t have many assets.
 Otherwise, the court will decide who gets the assets.

 I’m leery of online do-it-yourself estate planning.
 There could be issues overlooked.
 Just spend a little extra for the personalized guidance of an estate attorney.